Overview

 • Apply theory to practice through case studies and investigative projects.

-• The employee experience at work and wellbeing in the workplace
+• The employee experience and engagement at work

 Full-time MSc HRM students will have an opportunity to apply for an optional Project Placement, allowing you to develop your career management competencies with formal and coordinated support provided by the programme team.
 When on placement, you'll work with an organisation to identify, diagnose and gain a deep understanding of an organisational HRM issue, developing consultancy skills for strategy, policy and practice improvement as part of your Master’s Research Project - an accomplishment that’s especially valuable to employers.